-Our first year living here we had some pretty significant snowfall, and I remember sliding all the way to the bottom of my driveway (which is one of the reasons raking leaves was an important preventive self-care activity last month.)
-Fortunately, I stopped short of sliding through the guard rail and into the house across the street before I got there.
-It was still pretty scary.
+The first year we lived here, I slid all the way to the bottom of the driveway after a significant snowfall.
+Fortunately, I stopped short of sliding through the guard rail and into the house across the street, but it was still pretty scary.

 Needless to say, I was not looking forward to my drive into town during the morning rush hour.
-But with self-care at the forefront of my mind, I did what I needed to do to minimize risks.
+But with self-care at the forefront of my mind, I stayed focused on minimizing risks.

-Leaving early and driving slowly got me to my appointment 30 minutes early, which gave me a few extra minutes to read.
-Nice!
+I left early – a full 45 minutes early, in fact – and drove slowly.
+By planning ahead, I arrived at my appointment 30 minutes early, which gave me a few minutes to read.

-It’s certainly not a glamorous act of self-care, but slowing down definitely has its benefits.
+It’s certainly not a glamorous act of self-care, but slowing down definitely has benefits.